cran-task-views/OfficialStatistics/OfficialStatistics.md

     hierarchical Bayesian way.
 Auxiliary information can be either counts resulting from categorical variables or means from continuous population information.
-- `r pkg("BayesSAE")` provides Bayesian
-    estimation methods that range from the basic Fay-Herriot model to its improvement such as You-Chapman models, unmatched models, spatial models and so on.
 - `r pkg("SAEval")` provides diagnostics and graphic tools for the evaluation of small area estimators
 - `r pkg("mind")` provides multivariate prediction and inference